 - a.
 The Board shall take reasonable steps to ensure the implementation and integrity of the Corporation's internal control and management information systems. - b.
-The Board approves the content of the Corporation's major communications with Shareholders and the investing public, including the annual and interim financial statements, related management, discussion and analysis, earnings press release, the Management Proxy Circular, the Annual Information Form, and any prospectuses that may be issued.
+The Board approves the content of the Corporation's major communications with shareholders and the investing public, including the Annual Report, the Management Proxy Circular, the Annual Information Form, and any prospectuses that may be issued.